 Snappy will use the capital to meet current clients’ incredible international and domestic demand, accelerate the product roadmap and expand its global footprint.

 83North, a global venture capital firm, General Partner David Buttress said, “The value that Snappy creates within organizations excites us,”

 “We followed Snappy from its early days and were amazed by the consistent and positive feedback from employees once they got the gift from their employers.
 That kind of change in attitude toward your employer is only possible thanks to the use of this technology, which the Snappy team built over the last few years.”
 Buttress added.

 Ken Bronfin Hearst Ventures, senior managing director and head of international investments, said, “It’s never been more important to retain exceptional talent, and, as employee demand for recognition grows, the market for the solution that Snappy provides is unprecedented,” he added “not only has Snappy identified an underserved market, but the accelerated growth of the company proves that when done correctly, employee appreciation and gifting is vital for companies.”.

 The Labor Department reported the number of American workers who voluntarily left jobs increased to 3.3 million in May 2018.
 Compared to monetary incentives, gifts help employees feel more appreciated.

-According to Journal of Economic Psychology it takes twice as much money to increase employee happiness at the same rate as a tangible gift.
+According to the Journal of Economic Psychology, it takes twice as much money to increase employee happiness at the same rate as a tangible gift.

-Global studies revealed 79 percent of people quit their jobs citing ‘lack of appreciation’ as the primary reason; one of the best ways to foster loyalty among employees is to recognize their hard work and dedication.
+Global studies revealed that 79 percent of people quit their jobs, citing ‘lack of appreciation as the primary reason; one of the best ways to foster loyalty among employees is to recognize their hard work and dedication.